-If you have never been a runner, and do not like running, don’t join a running club with hopes that you will fall in love with it and that it will become your main source of exercise.
+If you have never been a runner, and do not like running, don’t join a running club with hopes that you will fall in love with it and it will become your main source of exercise.
 You need to find something you enjoy doing, or at the very least, something you don’t despise.
 If you enjoy being outdoors, add bike riding, walking, cross-country skiing, or hiking as ways to get moving.
 Or, if you struggle to come up with a workout that challenges you, hire a personal trainer or join a bootcamp class so you don’t have to think about the workout; instead just show up and burn calories.
 You are much more likely to stick to it if you enjoy it.

 Find an accountability buddy.
 Not only is it more fun to workout with a friend, but it also helps keep you accountable.
 If you live near each other, plan to carpool to the gym.
-Knowing that someone is waiting for you adds another important layer of accountability.
+Knowing that someone is waiting for you adds another, important layer of accountability.
 No one wants to be the person who left their friend standing there with their gym shoes in hand!
 Check in with each other daily and set a plan to keep each other motivated.

 Whether you are hitting the gym, attending an exercise class, or simply working out at home, add it directly to your calendar just as you would with an appointment or meeting.
 By doing this, you are being intentional with your goals and decreasing the risk of running out of time or pushing the workout to another day.

 It is important to remember that even if you make it through January and stick to exercising, it is crucial that you continue to set new goals for yourself.
-For example, if you set a goal to workout three times a week, give it a specific timeframe.
-Instead say, “I’m going to workout three times a week for an entire month.”
+For example, if you set a goal to workout three times-a-week, give it a specific timeframe.
+Instead say, “I’m going to workout three times-a-week for an entire month.”
 Then come January 31st, set your next goal – and make this one harder!

 The key is to layout a specific plan.
 Decide first what you want to accomplish.
 Then, come up with a well-thought-out strategy for success.
 By taking time to design an attainable workout routine, you increase your chances of succeeding.